portmanv/ClimLoco/.ipynb_checkpoints/README-checkpoint.md

 Linear Observational COnstraint".
 You can download it and run it on your own device.

 The repository named "notebooks" contains ?? notebooks:
-    main_synthetic_data.ipynb: produces the figures ??? of the article main_real_data.ipynb: produces the figures ??? of the article
+    main_synthetic_data.ipynb: produces the figures 1 to 9 of the article main_real_data.ipynb: produces the figures ??? of the article

 The repository named "functions" contains the different functions used in the notebooks.